unalignedcoder/auto-theme/README.md

 	![image](https://github.com/user-attachments/assets/0999c082-16ec-456c-ba58-88783bc1abb3 "In the Personalize>Themes windows, right click on a theme and select 'Save for sharing'.")
 	<br /><sup>In the Personalize>Themes windows, right click on a theme and select 'Save for sharing'.</sup>
-4) Open the file `Config.ps1` and modify the following variables as preferred:
+4) Open the file `Config.ps1` and modify variables as preferred:

  	![image](https://github.com/user-attachments/assets/166b21d9-7a56-4686-9376-641abc58727b "All entries in the config file contain exhaustive explanations.")
 	<br /><sup>All entries in the config file come with exhaustive explanations.</sup>